 We are seeking an experienced, mid-level, licensed Civil Engineer to join our infrastructure and design services team full-time.
 Ideally, this person would be located in our Seattle office to work with the civil engineering/landscape design team and projects, but opportunities are also available in MIG’s other offices in Berkeley or Los Angeles, California, Denver, Colorado or San Antonio, Texas.
+Proof of up-to-date COVID-19 vaccination is required for all MIG staff.

 - Collaborative Teammate: You will work as part of a cross-office, cross-discipline team of designers (landscape architects, architects and civil engineers) and urban planners that provides services and consultation in civil engineering; utility infrastructure planning and design; site infrastructure planning and design; stormwater and GIS|LID; streets and mobility for public and private clients across the U.S.